emeric-martineau/ambrosia/README.md

 Then clone this project.
 Use tag to select right version.

-Go to root project directory and run `mix deps.get`:
+Go to root project directory and run `mix deps.get` then `mix deps.compile`:
 ```
 $ mix deps.get
 Resolving Hex dependencies...